huri000/SwiftEntryKit/README.md

 attributes.statusBar = .inferred
 ```

-In case there is an already presenting entry with lower/equal display priority, the status bar will change it's style
+In case there is an already presenting entry with lower/equal display priority, the status bar will change its style.
-When the entry is removed the status bar gets it's initial style back.
+When the entry is removed, the status bar gets its initial style back.

 The default value of `statusBar` is `.inferred`.